itskajal29/Governance-System-with-Proposal-and-Voting-Mechanisms/README.md

 -only the contract Owner can creates proposals with a specified deadline
 - Community members can vote YES/NO within a limited voting window -Each users is allowed only one vote.
 Votes are tracked per user (one vote per address)
-- After voting period ends, proposals can be executed based on the outcome.
+- After the voting period ends, proposals can be executed based on the outcome.
 - Results are transparently emitted via events

 ## 🚀 Future Scope